When I was deep in the trenches of bulimia and anxiety, my mother begged me to try tapping.

 Fast forward 10 years.
 I’m a yogi and I love the hippie dippy weirdo shit.
 I am also a nutritionist with my education steeped in science - I need to understand the whys behind things.
 So I became a functional nutrition student to learn how science backs up the woo woo.
 The bridge between the two is my most favorite thing of all.

 Today I’m going to attempt to explain EFT - or tapping - from a couple different angles.
-I can’t pretend to understand all the physiology behind how EFT works (this article does a great job), but I can explain certain aspects that pertain to my life & my health, and why I feel it’s a necessary part of the Commit to 90 program.
+I can’t pretend to understand all the physiology behind how EFT works (this article does a great job), but I can explain certain aspects that pertain to my life & my health, and why I feel it can be an integral part of any type of healing.

 The Woo Woo: Feel the Feelings